Learn how to be a man in the 21st century.

 Physical cleanliness is a necessary life skill for any man to have, but being ‘well groomed’ doesn’t mean subscribing to some modernist social trend.
 After all, the modern “grooming” and “mascaping”industry operate to make money, and nothing else.

-For example, you don’t have to shave everyday, especially if you are growing a beard, and you don’t have to shave your chest or body hair either.
+For example, you don’t have to shave everyday, especially if you are growing a beard, nor do you have to shave your chest or body hair.

 Yes, a man benefits from showering when he is dirty or smelly, but that doesn’t necessarily mean he ‘must’ shower and bathe everyday.